On quasi-tame Looijenga pairs: Introduction

-To use this relation we start from the right-hand side of \eqref{eq:Gtilderec}, plug in the definition of $\tilde{\Gfct}$ given in \eqref{eq:Gtildedef}, expand the binomials, and collect all factorials involving $k_1$ and $k_2$.
+In order to prove \eqref{eq:Gtilderec} we will repeatedly use \cref{thm:qPS}.
+We start from the right-hand side of \eqref{eq:Gtilderec}, plug in the definition of $\tilde{\Gfct}$ given in \eqref{eq:Gtildedef}, expand the binomials, and collect all factorials involving $k_1$ and $k_2$.
 Doing so one finds for the r.h.s.\ of \eqref{eq:Gtilderec} that

 We can now use \eqref{eq:qPS} to perform the sum over $k_1$ and $k_2$.
 Collecting the factorials depending on $k_3$ and $k_4$ in the resulting expression, we get

 Thus, we can use \eqref{eq:qPS} again to carry out the sums over $k_3$ and $k_4$ to deduce that the right-hand side of \eqref{eq:Gtilderec} equals